rethinkdb/horizon/docs/protocol.md

   * The first argument is an object whose key-value pairs correspond to keys in `index`.
   * The second argument should be `closed` to include the boundary, and `open` otherwise.
 * `find` is an object whose key-value pairs correspond to keys in `index`.
-  * `find` will select a subset of `collection` which matches all the fields in the object.
+  * Returns any objects in the `collection` that match all the fields in the object given.
   * The keys should correspond to a subset of the `index` fields, starting from the left.
   * The values indicate the literal values for those fields.
 * `find_all` is an array of objects whose key-value pairs correspond to keys in `index`.
+  * Returns any objects in the `collection` that match all the fields in any of the objects given.
   * `find_all` cannot be specified with `find`, `order`, `lower_bound`, or `upper_bound`.
-  * `find_all` will select a subset of `collection` which matches all the fields in any of the objects given.
 * `limit` limits the number of results to be selected - optional

 Notes: